NajeebArif/design-patterns-java/src/main/java/narif/poc/designpatterns/templatemethod/README.md

     - or return 1 if this is greater than the target object
     - or return 0 if both are equal
     - Send the arrays of elements to Arrays.sort() to sort them, this internally uses `java.util.DualPivotQuickSort.sort()`.
+  - This implementation of sorting may look like an implementation of strategy pattern but it is not.
+    - You're probably thinking that because Strategy pattern uses object composition.
+You're right in a way - we are using Arrays object to sort our array, so that's similar to Strategy.
+But remember, in Strategy, the class you compose with _implements the entire algorithm_.
+The algorithm that Arrays implements for `sort()` is incomplete; it needs a class to fill in the missing `compareTo()` method.
+So, in that way, it is more like Template Method.
+  - Other example in java library is `java.io` has `read()` method in `InputStream` that subclasses must implement and is used by template method `read(byte b[], int off, int len)`.
+  - Custom Lists with `AbstractList`

 ---